Brexit and travel advice

 These pages summarise advice published the UK Government, ABTA and the University’s Insurer UMAL.
 UWE Bristol will update these pages regularly, however, you should click on the links provided to ensure you are fully up-to-date.

-If there is no EU Exit deal, you will need to take new action before travelling to an EU destination.
 Use the Government's advice on travel after Brexit, together with the guidance on these UWE Bristol pages for information on what you need to do before travelling.

 Travel advice and information